alexandriagroup/fnapy/docs/_build/html/_sources/quickstart.rst.txt

 -----------------

-In order to stay competitive, you have to know the offers created by the other sellers for a list of EANs or at least the current best offer these products.
+In order to stay competitive, you have to know the offers created by the other sellers for a list of codes or at least the current best offer these products.
 You can get these information with `query_pricing`::

-    response = manager.query_pricing(eans=eans)
+    response = manager.query_pricing(codes, code_type=code_type)

+The available code types are:

+    - **FnacId**: The code given is the Fnac product identifier
+    - **PartnerId**: The code given is the id from a partner, if this value is set, a partner id will be mandatory
+    - **Ean**: The code given is the global Ean of this product
+    - **Isbn**: The code given is the global Isbn of this product
+    - **PartNumber**: The code given is the global partNumber of this product
+    - **CnetId**: The code given is the global Cnet reference of this product

+Note that by default `code_type` is `"Ean"`.

 Delete offers